christianvoigt/argdown/docs/syntax/README.md

 ## Relations

-Relations can be defined between statements, arguments and inferences.
-You can express the same relation in different places and in different ways in the Argdown document.
+Relations can be defined below statements, arguments, pcs-statements and inferences.
+You can express the same relation multiple times in different places and in different ways in the same Argdown document.
 The Argdown parser will recognize that you mean the same relation and not draw redundant arrows in the map.

-:::definition Composition of a relation tree
+:::definition Defining relations of an element
-You define a relation for any statement, argument or inference **x** by:
+You define a single relation **r** for any parent relation member **x** (where x can be a statement, argument, pcs-statement or inference) in the following way:

-- adding a _new line_ below **x** or below any other relation defined below x as long as you leave no empty line in between
+- Insert a _new line_ directly below **x**.
-- _indenting_ the new line more than **x** is indented and less than any other relation directly under x that is not itself a relation of x
+- Indent the line more than **x** is indented.
-- adding a _relation symbol_ (+, -, \_, \>\<) and in most cases a _direction symbol_ (< or >)
+- Add a  _relation symbol_ (+, -, \_, \>\<) plus, possibly, a _direction symbol_ (< or >) to define the type of relation.
-- adding the other relation member **y** (statement, argument or inference) directly behind the symbol after an empty space.
+- Add the child relation member **y** (a statement or an argument definition or reference).

-For any such relation member **y** you can also add relations beneath it by following the same rules, thus creating a multi-level tree structure of relations.
+You can define several relations of **x** in a list by following the steps above for each new relation, creating a sequence of consecutive lines below **x**, each starting with the same indentation and a relation symbol.
 :::

-Using this syntax you can define an arbitrarily complex non-hierarchical graph of relations within a single tree of Argdown relations.

 ```argdown-cheatsheet
 ===